A successful IT project doesn't happen by chance. There are rules that you need to follow in order to increase their chances of success.

 Get involved in the planning and implementation phases, to later on focus only on reviewing the progress, ideally every iteration.
 The reason for that is simple – it’s easier to fix something as it occurs, than redo the same work later on.

 Unrealistic timelines result in low quality outcomes.
-There is a small chance that rushed software development will result in successful projects, but it’s more likely that programmers will make mistakes or overlook something.
+There is a small chance that rushed software development will result in successful IT projects, but it’s more likely that programmers will make mistakes or overlook something.

 Inaccurate estimates may lead to unfinished project (if you end up out of funds) or to project going over budget.
 In another scenario you might also need to cut some functionalities as developing them will turn out to be too costly for you.